A dark room. The only

 by “standing on a little pine table, with nothing on her feet

 but stockings.
-As she remained motionless, loud, distinct
+As she remained motionless, loud,

 rappings were heard, now in the flies, now behind the